 - 1/2 tsp baking soda

-- Let batter rest for 2-3 minutes until bubbles from
+- Let batter rest for 2-3 minutes until bubbles form.

 To visit John's blog, click on his name right above.